wiremock/wiremock-cloud-demo-app/notes.md

 }
 ```

+Stop the running app!
-Delete all stubs then automation demo
+Delete fault stub then automation demo